the enchanting tale of dB measurement new must-read blog article form DECIBEL

 Decibels (dB) are a fascinating measure of sound intensity, and understanding how we perceive different levels can be quite enlightening.

-So, can you hear 7 decibels?
+So, can you hear 7 dB?

 While 7 dB is extremely faint, it's just above the threshold of human hearing, which typically starts at 0 dB.
 This means that in an incredibly quiet environment, a person with excellent hearing might just detect it.
 Moving up the scale, how loud is 1 decibel?
 One decibel is the smallest change in sound level that the average human ear can detect, but it is still very soft.